dart-lang/sdk/docs/language/informal/toplevel-inference.md

-To ensure stability with respect to cycles and different orderings, current strong mode does inference in two passes: first on the static variables, and secondly on fields (method override based inference is mostly irrelevant for this discussion).
+To ensure stability with respect to cycles and different orderings, current strong mode does inference in two passes: firstly on the static and top-level variables, and secondly on fields (method override based inference is mostly irrelevant for this discussion).
 This ensures that inference is stable, but it has several unfortunate consequences, most notably the following.
 Inference may result in the same variable being implicitly seen at two different types.
 In the example above, if all declarations are in the same library, then b will be inferred before x has been inferred, and so b will be inferred to have type dynamic.
 The same declaration in a separate library will see the type of a.x after inference, and hence will be inferred to have type `int`.
 This violates one of the principles above, and also means that changes to the library structure that introduce a cycle may change inference results.

 ## Method inference